hashicorp-services/tfm/site/docs/migration/example-scenario-ce-tfc.md

 `tfm core getstate`

-tfm will use the `terraform_config_metadata.json` config file to  iterate through all of the cloned repositories in the `github_clone_repos_path` and metadata `config_paths` to download the state files from the backend.
+tfm will use the `terraform_config_metadata.json` config file to  iterate through all of the cloned repositories in the `clone_repos_path` and metadata `config_paths` to download the state files from the backend.

 tfm will use the locally installed terraform binary to perform `terraform init` and `terraform state pull > .terraform/pulled_terraform.tfstate` commands.